We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - take blood thinners

 Cozying up with a mug of warm chamomile tea is another option.
 Chamomile is an herb that’s been used since ancient times.
 It has anti-inflammatory properties to help with cramping and may help reduce anxiety to boot.
 Not only that, but chamomile may also allow you to get a better night’s rest.
 The best part?
-It’s something you can easily find at your local grocery store or online.
+It’s something you can easily find at your local grocery store or online, like this option from Taylors of Harrogate.

 To steep store-bought tea, simply boil water and place your tea bag in a mug for a few minutes.
 Many teas will have instructions on the packaging.